alecksmart/laravel-starter-kit/README.md

 # laravel-starter-kit

 Latest Laravel blog boilerplate starter kit application.
 A very basic set of features for easy start developing a new application.
+Education purposes only.

 # Features